NeXus Council

 Cyril Creque-Sarbinowski

-Cyril Creque-Sarbinowski is a theoretical cosmologist and particle astrophysicist working as a Flatiron Research Fellow at Flatiron Institute’s Center for Computational Astrophysics.
+Cyril Creque-Sarbinowski is a theoretical cosmologist and particle astrophysicist working as a Dark Universe Science Center (DUSC)-Simons postdoctoral fellow at the University of Washington, Seattle.
 Specifically, his research leverages the use of observationally-informed cosmology, in order to uncover insights about the Universe across all scales.
 Currently, he is developing theoretical and statistical frameworks to probe fundamental questions related to inflation, the dark sector, and baryogenesis, alongside other phenomena beyond the Standard Model of physics.
-He will be an assistant professor at Pomona College beginning Fall 2026.
+He will be an Assistant Professor of Physics at Pomona College beginning Fall 2026.

 Delilah Gates